tetratelabs/wazero/site/content/languages/tinygo.md

 ## Disclaimer

-This document includes notes contributed by the wazero community on TinyGo and WebAssembly.
-While wazero includes TinyGo examples, and maintainers are contributors also contribute to TinyGo, this document isn't a TinyGo official document.
+This document includes notes contributed by the wazero community.
+While wazero includes TinyGo examples, and maintainers often contribute to TinyGo, this isn't a TinyGo official document.
 For more help, consider the [TinyGo Using WebAssembly Guide][4] or joining the [#TinyGo channel on the Gophers Slack][5].

 Meanwhile, please help us [maintain][6] this document and [star our GitHub repository][7], if it is helpful.
 Together, we can help make WebAssembly easier